2004seraph/Projman/README.md

 - Ensure there are no changes to commit, that the working tree is clean.
 If so, use `git restore .` to undo all of them, or commit them.
 - Run `./DEPLOY.sh`

+## Testing

+To test our application you need to run one rspec file at a time.
+This is because our test when ran together intefere with each other, so need to be ran in isolation.

+` rspec ./spec/path_to_test`

 ## Maintainers

 - Adam Willis <awillis4@sheffield.ac.uk>